kader009/simple-typescript-problem/README.md

 How do you handle asynchronous operations in TypeScript, and what are the advantages of using async/await over callbacks or Promises?.

-ans no three:- asynchronous operations main feature is error handing with a better way that will be tricky in Promises. async/await code syntax suger for Promises, and it make easier to understand.
+Ans no 3:- asynchronous operations main feature is error handing with a better way that will be tricky in Promises. async/await code syntax suger for Promises, and it make easier to understand.

 How can you use TypeScript's enums, and what are their advantages?.

-ans no four:- In typescript enums is a speacial set of constants variable. enums give us two favor string and number. enums advantage is structure code, readability, autocompletion.
+Ans no 4:- In typescript enums is a speacial set of constants variable. enums give us two favor string and number. enums advantage is structure code, readability, autocompletion.

 Explain the role of type guards in TypeScript and provide an example of a custom type guard.

-and no five:- the main role type guard in typescript is checking piece of code and narrow down the type of the variable.
+And no 5:- the main role type guard in typescript is checking piece of code and narrow down the type of the variable.

 function getValues(a: number | string, b: string) {
   if(a === b) {